-The product with comment " Existing GHG-CCI product " is the latest versions of AIRS CO2 Level 2 products, which has been generated in the framework of the GHG-CCI project (http://www.esa-ghg-cci.org/).
-This product exists and is available from the GHG-CCI website (http://www.esa-ghg-cci.org/ -> CRDP (Data)).
+The product with comment " Existing GHG-CCI product " is the latest versions of AIRS CO2 Level 2 products, which has been generated in the framework of the ESA GHG-CCI project.
 It has been provided for C3S essentially " as is " but converted (from ASCII) to NetCDF format (all products listed in Table 7 are available in NetCDF format).